batuzk/UIS-Bank/README.md

 7. Upload "mybank.sql" file from the project folder and save it.
 8. Open the installed XAMPP folder from C://, and find the "htdocs" folder.
 9. Delete all the files in it.
-10.Upload the unzipped UIS-Bank project files.
+10. Upload the unzipped UIS-Bank project files.
-11.Open a new tab, go to "localhost/login.php"
+11. Open a new tab, go to "localhost/login.php"